 The rocks are part of the “Granite Dells”, which “consist of exposed bedrock and large boulders of granite that have eroded into an unusual lumpy, rippled appearance” (Wiki).
 Watson Lake, as well as nearby Willow Lake, is a manmade reservoir within these Granite Dells.
 Watson was formed in the early 1900s when a dam was built on Granite Creek by the Chino Valley Irrigation District.
 Only in 1997 did the City of Prescott purchase the land with plans to preserve it as a recreational location.
 This man-made lake covers about 70 acres, with an average depth of 50 feet (15m) and a surface level of 5,100 feet (1,600m).

 People use Watson Lake for fishing, kayaking, canoeing, hiking, bird watching, boating, and picnicking.
 There are also BBQ grills, horseshoe pits, frisbee golf, access to Watson Woods, and showers available for overnight campers.
-You cannot swim in Watson Lake (nor its sister lake, Willow Lake).
+You cannot swim in Watson Lake (nor in any Prescott city lake, actually).
 Allegedly, this is due to pollution, as both Watson and Willow Lake sit downwind from an old strip mine full of mercury.
 However, apparently the city of Prescott is in the process of writing grants to clean both lakes.
 We shall see if that really happens!

 Also, super awesomely, there is a full playground for the kiddos, plus you can bring your 4-legged friends since dogs are allowed inside the 380-acre park.
 There are multiple trails to explore as well, like the Flume Trail, Fishing and Discovery Trails, and Watson Dam Loop, with the most popular being the Pea-vine Trail.